Vyral/sean-zanganeh-blog/_drafts/how-do-you-become-debt-free-faster.md

 {% include youtube.html %}

-Are you looking to slay the mortgage monster by paying your mortgage down faster so you can own your home free and clear?
-Well, you’re in luck\!
+<center>Are you looking to slay the mortgage monster by paying your mortgage down faster so you can own your home free and clear?
+Well, you’re in luck\!</center>

 How can you pay down your mortgage faster so that you can own your home debt-free?
 Today I’ll share two great ideas you should look into when it comes time to purchase your next home or refinance your current one: